-The Dean's List is comprised of all students who have an average of 3.25 or better, with the exception of those who have failures, unresolved incompletes, or have earned less than twelve credits in that semester.
+The Dean's List is comprised of all students who have a semester average of 3.25 to 3.79, with the exception of those who have failures, unresolved incompletes, or have earned less than twelve credits in that semester.
 The Dean's List is determined at the end of each semester and is entered on the student's permanent record.
-Developmental courses do not count toward the number of hours needed to qualify for the Dean's List.
+Remedial courses do not count toward the number of hours needed to qualify for the Dean's List.